 The compensation committee retains the services of Compensia as its independent compensation consultant.
 The mandate of the compensation consultant includes assisting the compensation committee in its review of executive and director compensation practices, including the competitiveness of pay levels, design of the Company's annual and long-term incentive compensation plans, executive compensation design, and analysis of competitive market practices.
-The compensation committee is responsible for oversight of the work of the compensation consultant and annually evaluates the performance of the compensation consultant.
-The compensation committee has discretion to engage and terminate the services provided by the compensation consultant, subject to formal approval by the board of directors.
+The compensation committee is responsible for oversight of the work of Compensia and annually evaluates the performance of Compensia.
+The compensation committee has discretion to engage and terminate the services provided by Compensia, subject to formal approval by the Board of Directors.

-At its meeting in October 2019, the compensation committee assessed the independence of Compensia pursuant to SEC and Nasdaq rules and the board of directors concluded that no conflict of interest exists that would prevent Compensia from serving as an independent consultant to the compensation committee.
+At its meeting in October 2020, the compensation committee assessed the independence of Compensia pursuant to SEC and Nasdaq rules, and the Board of Directors concluded that no conflict of interest exists that would prevent Compensia from serving as an independent consultant to the compensation committee.

-Role of Chairman and Chief Executive Officer
+Role of Chief Executive Officer

-Mr. Rudelle and, after November 25, 2019, Ms. Clarken, attended compensation committee meetings and worked with the chair of the compensation committee and its compensation consultant to develop compensation recommendations for the executive officers (excluding Mr. Rudelle and Ms. Clarken), based upon individual experience and breadth of knowledge, individual performance during the year and other relevant factors.
-The recommendations of individuals holding the positions of chairman and Chief Executive Officer are reviewed and considered with other applicable information by the compensation committee, which then makes a recommendation to the board of directors.
-The compensation committee works directly with its compensation consultant to recommend to the board of directors compensation actions for individuals holding the position of chairman and Chief Executive Officer.
-In accordance with Nasdaq rules, individuals holding the positions of chairman and Chief Executive Officer are not present during deliberations or voting concerning their own compensation.
+Ms. Clarken attended compensation committee meetings and worked with the chair of the compensation committee and Compensia to develop compensation recommendations for the executive officers (excluding Ms. Clarken), based upon individual experience and breadth of knowledge, individual performance during the year and other relevant factors.
+The compensation committee works directly with Compensia to recommend to the Board of Directors compensation actions for individuals holding the position of Chief Executive Officer.
+In accordance with Nasdaq rules, individuals holding the position of Chief Executive Officer are not present during deliberations or voting concerning their own compensation.